carter-reynolds/pyRPG/README.md

 ### Prerequisites

-This project requires Python 3.7 or greater to be installed and only a couple of extra modules which are outlined below.
+This project requires Python 3.7 or greater to be installed and only a few extra modules which are outlined below.

 * termcolor